Aztek (character)

 Aztek is the name of two superheroes appearing in DC Comics.
-Both versions are based out of the fictional Vanity City, and are champions of the Aztec god Quetzalcoatl.
-The first Aztek first appeared in Aztek, The Ultimate Man #1 in August 1996, created by Grant Morrison, Mark Millar and N. Steven Harris.
+Both versions are based in the fictional Vanity City, and are champions of the Aztec god Quetzalcoatl.
+The first Aztek first appeared in Aztek: The Ultimate Man #1 in August 1996, and was created by Grant Morrison, Mark Millar, and N. Steven Harris.
 Following the short run series, Aztek appeared in several issues of JLA also written by Morrison.
-The second Aztek appeared in Justice League of America vol. 5 #20 in December 2017, created by Steve Orlando and Ivan Reis, as the rival and later partner of the Ray.
+The second Aztek, this one being a female version, appeared in Justice League of America vol. 5 #20 in December 2017, created by Steve Orlando and Ivan Reis, as the rival and later partner of the Ray.

 Fictional character biography

 Uno

-Uno is raised from childhood by a secret organization named the Q Society to be the champion of Quetzalcoatl to battle their enemy, the Aztec god Tezcatlipoca.
-He is given a magical suit of armor that bestows many abilities, complementing his peak human mental and physical abilities.
+Uno is raised from childhood by a secret organization named the Q Society to be the champion of Quetzalcoatl and battle their enemy, the deity Tezcatlipoca.
+He is given a magical suit of armor that bestows many abilities and augmenting his strength.
 After his training is completed, he enters the United States and assumes the identity of recently deceased physician Curt Falconer.

-Aztek later joins the Justice League, but resigns when it is revealed that one of the mysterious benefactors of the Q Society is supervillain Lex Luthor.
-He is later blinded helping the League save the Earth in a battle against the planet-destroying machine Mageddon (apparently the Tezcatlipoca that the cult was referring to all along).
-Aztek ultimately sacrifices himself to allow Superman the chance to destroy Mageddon/Tezcatlipoca, during the World War III story arc.
+Aztek later joins the Justice League, but resigns after learning that Lex Luthor is a benefactor of the Q Society.
+He is blinded while battling the planet-destroying machine Mageddon, who is revealed to be Tezcatlipoca.
+In World War III, Aztek sacrifices himself to help Superman destroy Mageddon/Tezcatlipoca.

 Nayeli Constant

-A new version of the character appeared in Justice League of America vol. 5 #20; instead of being Uno/Curt Falconer, the new hero is Nayeli Constant.
-She was a software engineer in Austin, Texas who was startled by the Aztek helmet bursting into her window and telling her about the millennia-long war against the dark god Tezcatlipoca.
-She decided to accept the role of the new Aztek and modified the armor to suit her purposes; eventually finding her way to Vanity after The Ray left the city to join the Justice League of America.
-When he returned from a mission, the two encountered one another and briefly argued about who should protect the citizens of Vanity but they teamed up to stop a criminal and decided that the city could use both heroes.
+A new version of the character, Nayeli Constant, debuted in Justice League of America vol. 5 #20.
+She is a software engineer in Austin, Texas who obtains Aztek's helmet and armor and modifies them to suit her needs.
+Constant comes into conflict with the Ray, as they both seek to protect Vanity, before they decide to work together.
+Constant later works with Wonder Woman to fight the forces of Tezcatlipoca.